With climate change and other environmental challenges looming large, will developing organic biofuels help reduce transportation emissions?

 Other transportation industries, such as aviation, are also starting to explore the use of biofuels.
 In 2016, United Airlines started using biofuels for regularly scheduled flights, becoming the first airline to do so.
 United is also partnering with a company called Fulcrum BioEnergy that produces biofuel using waste and household trash.
 The aviation industry produces 12 percent of CO2 emissions, so switching to cleaner-burning biofuels could have a substantial impact on the health of our environment.

-Biofuels and Emissions
+Developing Biofuels and Emissions

 So, how do biofuels and petroleum products compare when it comes to emissions?

 One study that compared diesel with a soy-based biodiesel alternative found that the soy-based fuel produced 93 percent more energy and reduced greenhouse gas emissions by 41 percent.
 Evaluating the burning of biofuels versus fossil fuels often shows similar results.

 When looking at the wider picture though, it gets a bit more complicated.
 When developing biofuels, scientists have to consider other environmental impacts too, namely those involved in growing the crops, including the use of land and inputs such as fertilizers, pesticides, water, and fuel used to power the processing and transportation of biofuel products.

 A paper published in the journal Atmospheric Chemistry and Physics, for instance, argues that agricultural activities related to biodiesel increase N2O emissions.
 N2O has a stronger warming potential than CO2, and the increased N2O emissions may offset the reduced CO2.

 Understanding the full picture of biodiesel and emissions requires looking at all stages of the product’s life, a process called life cycle analysis.
 When the US Department of Energy’s Argonne National Laboratory performed such an analysis, they found that emissions from biodiesel were 74 percent lower than emissions from petroleum diesel.